-Architecture of the implemented Prototypical Apps
+Architecture of the Prototype Apps

 OQ Test App

-The OQ Test App was designed to perform the OQ of the JBA.
+The OQ Test App performs the OQ of the JBA.
 It is based on the JUnit Jupiter test framework with the cucumber test runner to perform the automated test.
-The architectural design was developed based on the C4 model (https://c4model.com/ - 27.6.20) and is shown sin the two following chapters.
+The architectural design is based on the C4 model (https://c4model.com/ - 27.6.20) and is described in more detail in the two following chapters.

-C4 Model Container Diagram
+High Level (C4 Model) Container Diagram

 When the tester runs the OQ Test App, the JBA will be tested in an automated way by making use of the web driver ChromeDriver, which therefore needs to be installed.